thephpleague/uri/docs/5.0/manipulations/middlewares.md

 ### Prepending segments

-Prepends a segment or a path to the current URI path.
+Prepends a path to the current URI path.

 ~~~php
 <?php